- January 27, 2022

 eDiscovery is the process in which electronically stored information (ESI) is sought, secured (legal hold), reviewed, and turned over to opposing counsel with the intent of using it as evidence in a civil or criminal legal case.
 In the U.S., the eDiscovery process is represented by the Electronic Discovery Reference Model (EDRM) and the Federal Rules of Civil Procedure (FRCP).
 Responding to an eDiscovery request fully and in a timely manner is an absolute responsibility for any organization, under the U.S. legal system.
 Failure to respond in the appropriate manner can result in loss of case, fines, having to pay the cost of opposing counsel, loss of professional designation (J.D.), and in limited circumstances, jail time.
 As I mentioned in the opening of this blog, all relevant data is potentially discoverable no matter where it is stored, including all metadata.

-Obviously, this means Teams data (and all metadata) is not exempt from an eDiscovery request which means that companies across all industries that have incorporated Teams into their remote workforce must be able to capture and secure all Teams data in a legally defensible manner when litigation is anticipated.
+Obviously, this means Teams data (and all metadata) is not exempt from an eDiscovery request which means that companies across all industries that have incorporated Teams into their remote or hybrid workforce must be able to capture and secure all Teams data in a legally defensible manner when litigation is anticipated.

 How would your organization find and secure potentially responsive Teams data of select custodians if needed?
 The obvious answer is "with difficulty."
 And could you guarantee that all relevant Teams data would be found and placed on a litigation hold?
 The truthful answer: maybe not.